gearslogy/CPP20_RayTracingTheNextWeek/Readme.md

 ## C++ 20 Generic Method : Raytracing the next week
 * follow the author
 * may be with some extensions
+* Ref: raytracing from ground up, PBRT v2
 ## CP_01 motion blur:

 ![image](CP_01_transform_motion_blur/image.jpg)